 We last caught up with them at the beginning of their migration.
 So, where did they get to?

 The start of Anna’s migration was nerve wracking for the team, as we reported she chose to take a dangerous route to start her migration flying over the Sea of Marmara through the islands of Marmara.
-Anna migrated all the way to Adana in southern Turkey, but then got exhausted and had to be recaptures - she is now recovering in a Turkish zoo.
+Anna migrated all the way to Adana in southern Turkey.

-Vanya meanwhile chose to head south from the release site to Greece and her behaviour, settling on roofs of churches and houses, caused concern amongst the team and the decision was taken to recapture her - she is currently at the Wildlife Rehabilitation and Breeding Centre - Green Balkans in Stara Zagora.
+Zikmund meanwhile chose to head south from the release site to Greece and her behaviour, settling on roofs of churches and houses, caused concern amongst the team and the decision was taken to recapture her - he is currently at the Wildlife Rehabilitation and Breeding Centre - Green Balkans in Stara Zagora.

 Last we heard from Blanca, who was fostered in a wild nest, she had crossed the Bosporus and was near Istanbul in Turkey.
 Since then she headed south east and was spotted by the raptor migration count team at Sarimazi with a flock of lesser spotted eagles heading further south.
-Amazingly her travels continued south and she made it to the Arabian Peninsula and onwards to Ethiopia - but unfortunately she died there.
-We do not know yet the cause of death, and a local team was travelling to try to retrieve the body.
+Amazingly her travels continued south and she made it to the Arabian Peninsula and onwards to Ethiopia.

 Akaga, Boyana, Polya and Panteley